arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ***For detailed instructions on connecting to your Portenta X8 via ADB, refer to the [Working with Linux section](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#working-with-linux) of the user manual.
 Additional information about display configuration and WebGL capabilities can be found in the [Display Output tutorial](https://docs.arduino.cc/tutorials/portenta-x8/display-output-webgl/).***

-Once your display is properly connected and configured, you are ready to proceed with running ROS2 and visualizing the `turtlesim` application on your external monitor.
+Once your display is properly connected and configured, you are ready to proceed with running ROS 2 and visualizing the `turtlesim` application on your external monitor.

 ## What Is ROS

 **ROS (Robot Operating System)** is an open-source middleware framework that enables robotic and embedded systems to exchange data through standardized **nodes**, **topics**, **services** and **actions**.
+ROS is a trademark of Open Source Robotics Foundation.
 It provides reusable libraries and tools, such as visualization, package management and message passing, so developers can focus on application logic instead of low-level infrastructure.

 ### What Is ROS 2